 In Sections 6.1 and 6.2, we offered explanations for the failures of monotonicity and unbiasedness, respectively.
 These explanations came with structural models that were fit to actions given beliefs and then to beliefs, respectively.
-In this section, we combine the previously introduced elements to maximize the likelihood of actions and beliefs jointly, which we show can rationalize the whole of the data.
+In this section, we combine the previously introduced elements to maximize the likelihood of actions and beliefs jointly, which we show can rationalize the whole of the data, including the belief biases we observe.